By Michael Nova

 Gemma works with me on the tours so we are together luckily.
 The only down side is missing the children.
 That side of touring is very hard on all of us so we try to make sure that they can come out and travel with us as much as possible, to break up the time we’re away.

 Thanks to Gary for sharing his story in such great detail.
 His story proves that if you have some type of mental or physical condition that to others may seem limiting can actually be beneficial if you learn to work with them in a way that serves you.
 Despite Gary’s Aspergers Syndrome, he has succeeded in music.
 Despite his monetary setbacks, he kept going.
 And despite a long period of depression, he recovered, stronger and more determined.
 This is exactly what we mean when we say, “fall down seven times, rise up eight.”
-Gary’s new album, Savage will be released on September 15, 2017.
+Gary’s new album, Savage is out now.

 SPREAD THE LOVE